fnichol/capstrap/README.markdown

     config-rake-update: true
     END_OF_CAPSTRAPRC

-To set the remote hostname, use the --hostname flag:
+To set the remote hostname and domain name, use the --hostname and --domainname flags:

-    capstrap solo root@zland --hostname=zland
+    capstrap solo root@zland --hostname=zland --hostname=example.com

 To get more help: